smhurf/lewagon_challenges/05-ML/07-Ensemble-Methods/Recap/README.md

-Keep your challenge `car-severity-accident` notebook open for this recap!
+Keep your challenge `car_accidents_severity` notebook open for this recap!